remix-run/remix/docs/discussion/routes.md

 };
 ```

 Remix's route configuration approach blends convention with flexibility.
-You can use the `routes` folder for an easy, organized way to set up your routes.
-If you want more control, dislike the file names, or have unique needs, there's `remix.config`.
-It is expected that many apps forgo the routes folder convention in favor of `remix.config`.
+You can use the `app/routes` folder for an easy, organized way to set up your routes.
+If you want more control, dislike the file names, or have unique needs, there's `remix.config.js`.
+It is expected that many apps forgo the routes folder convention in favor of `remix.config.js`.

-[route-file-conventions]: ../file-conventions/routes
+[route_file_conventions]: ../file-conventions/routes
+[remix_config]: ../file-conventions/remix-config